 The 11-year-old ended up at Barker's house and the 12-year-old left with the other man.
 The 12-year-old was found Saturday morning in the 3200 block of San Pablo Avenue, police said.

 Authorities said Barker is suspected of assaulting the 11-year-old girl on the morning of March 4.
-Also living at the house where the girl was taken was Barker's pregnant 16-year-old girlfriend, police said.

 The 11-year-old said Barker and his girlfriend befriended her, so she made no effort to leave.
 Police said that Barker is believed to have talked to the 11-year-old about becoming a prostitute, but that she never went through with it.

 Destiny Arts is trying to determine whether the girl went with him to dance classes he taught at Youth Uprising and at College Prep Academy on the Havenscourt Middle School campus.

 Last Thursday, police released information to the media about the missing girls.
 On Friday, after friends had told Barker's 16-year-old girlfriend about the media attention, she contacted police and arranged for the 11-year-old to be turned over to officers at 27th and West streets, police said.

 But on Friday, neither the 11-year-old nor the 16-year-old said anything to police about the sexual assault.
 In follow-up interviews by Special Victims Unit Officers Holly Joshi and Jim Saleda, however, the 11-year-old told what allegedly happened.
 She eventually led officers to the house and identified Barker from a photograph.

 In addition to the illegal shotgun, police also seized cushions and blankets that will be tested for DNA, they said.